Collectivization in the Soviet Union: Background

 The small shares of most of the peasants resulted in food shortages in the cities.
 Although grain had nearly returned to pre-war production levels, the large estates which had produced it for urban markets had been divided up.
 Not interested in acquiring money to purchase overpriced manufactured goods, the peasants chose to consume their produce rather than sell it.
 As a result, city dwellers only saw half the grain that had been available before the war.
-Before the revolution, peasants controlled only 2,100,000 km² divided into 16 million holdings, producing 50% of the food grown in Russia and consuming 60% of total food production.
-After the revolution, the peasants controlled 3,140,000 km² divided into 25 million holdings, producing 85% of the food, but consuming 80% of what they grew (meaning that they ate 68% of the total).
+Before the revolution, peasants controlled only 2,100,000 km2 divided into 16 million holdings, producing 50% of the food grown in Russia and consuming 60% of total food production.
+After the revolution, the peasants controlled 3,140,000 km2 divided into 25 million holdings, producing 85% of the food, but consuming 80% of what they grew (meaning that they ate 68% of the total).

 The Communist Party of the Soviet Union had never been happy with private agriculture and saw collectivization as the best remedy for the problem.
 Lenin claimed, "Small-scale production gives birth to capitalism and the bourgeoisie constantly, daily, hourly, with elemental force, and in vast proportions."
 Apart from ideological goals, Joseph Stalin also wished to embark on a program of rapid heavy industrialization which required larger surpluses to be extracted from the agricultural sector in order to feed a growing industrial workforce and to pay for imports of machinery (by exporting grain).
 Social and ideological goals would also be served through the mobilization of the peasants in a co-operative economic enterprise that would provide social services to the people and empower the state.
-Not only was collectivization meant to fund industrialization, but it was also a way for the Bolsheviks to systematically exterminate the Kulaks and peasants in general in a back-handed manner.
-Stalin was incredibly suspicious of the peasants, viewing them as a major threat to socialism.
+Stalin was suspicious of the peasants, viewing them as a major threat to socialism.
 Stalin's use of the collectivization process served to not only address the grain shortages, but his greater concern over the peasants' willingness to conform to the collective farm system and state mandated grain acquisitions.
-He viewed this as an opportunity to punish the Kulaks as a class by means of collectivization.